 I have a B.A. in Applied Mathematics and also in Earth Science from Northeastern Illinois University where I was a MaPs Scholar.
 I am passionate about teaching and outreach, and have worked as a MEWP peer leader, as well as an EMERGE peer leader throughout my undergraduate career.
-More recently, I have worked with Vartan Gregorian Elementary School in Providence, RI teaching 2nd and 3rd graders various science concepts, and co-taught an introductory oceanography course through Summer@Brown to high school students intending to apply to colleges in the near future.
+More recently, I have worked with Vartan Gregorian Elementary School in Providence, RI teaching 2nd and 3rd graders various science concepts, and have twice co-taught an introductory oceanography course through Summer@Brown to high school students intending to apply to colleges in the near future.

 Connect with me at email@example.com